-You can also explain how a bill under consideration by Congress would affect your community or describe how possible actions Congress could take would help or harm your health department.
-For example, you could describe how a loan repayment program could improve recruitment and retention, or how increased funding at the CDC could help increase the reach of a chronic disease prevention program.
-As long as you do not express your position on the legislation or urge specific action on it by the member of Congress, you are squarely in the realm of education and advocacy, not lobbying.
+You can also explain how a bill under consideration by Congress would affect your community or describe how possible actions Congress could take would further or hinder your work.
+For example, you could describe how a loan repayment program could improve recruitment and retention of experts to your department, or how increased funding at the CDC could help increase the reach of a chronic disease prevention program.
+As long as you do not express your position on the legislation or urge specific action on it by the member of Congress, you are engaged in education and advocacy, not lobbying.
+All persons and organizations may conduct educational meetings, prepare and distribute educational materials, or otherwise consider public policy issues in an educational manner without jeopardizing their tax-exempt status.

-These are just some examples of the information your members of Congress may not know unless you tell them, and through education and advocacy, you will provide important insight for them to consider during upcoming legislative debates.
+These are just some examples of the information your members of Congress may not know unless you tell them, and through the non-lobbying activities of education and advocacy, you will provide important insight for them to consider during upcoming legislative debates.